jessjrogers/jessjrogers/README.md

 ### Hi, I'm Jessica!
 I am a Tech Writer, escape room enthusiast, and bar trvia champion.

-💬 I took a detour from the world of tech writing to do some time in the marketing trenches, but I have found my way back from the dark side.
+💬 I took a detour from the world of tech writing to do some time in the marketing trenches, but I have returned.

 🔭 I’m currently working on ... adding to my portoflio

 🌱 I’m currently learning ...
-SQL, Linux, and API documentation
+SQL, Linux, and expanding my GitHub knowledge.

 😄 Pronouns ... she/her

 ⚡ Fun fact: ...
 I am a big reader, and I am always ready to offer a book recommendation.
 (I am always looking for good recommendations as well!)
 I am on a bit of a non-fiction kick as of late.
 Some of my current favorites are "Cultish:The Language of Fanaticism" by Amanda Montell, and "The Truth About Lies" by Aja Raden.
-I recently started reading "Dopesick" by Beth Macy, so that may be my next big recommendation.
-Stay tuned!

 <!--
 **jessjrogers/jessjrogers** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.